THAFSEERASALAH/thafseerasalah.github.io/README.md

 # DAY 1 [23-08-2017]
  went well with the introduction by   Mr. Jaseel Muhammed an overview of how the 21 hrs were going to be spent at FABLAB.
 We went through and just got introduced to all the machines we were going to use and play with.
 So, today we entered the magical world and were all set to explore more. we created an account in github.also we get an idea about Rhino.we draw some 3d models.
 ## INTRODUCTION OF MACHINES
-* 3D PRINTER
+## * 3D PRINTER

+3D printing, also known as additive manufacturing (AM), refers to processes used to create a three-dimensional object in which layers of material are formed under computer control to create an object.

 ![FAB LAB LOGO](/images/3D.jpg)

-* VINYLE CUTTER
+## * VINYLE CUTTER

 ![FAB LAB LOGO](/images/vyo.jpg)

+A vinyl cutter is a type of computer-controlled machine.
+Small vinyl cutters look like computer printers.
+The computer controls the movement of a sharp blade.
+This blade is used to cut out shapes and letters from sheets of thin self-adhesive plastic (vinyl).

-* LASER CUTTING MACHINE
+## * LASER CUTTING MACHINE

+Laser cuttinghttp://www.thomasnet.com/images/suppliers-small.png uses a high-powered beam to cut material based on computer-controlled parameters.
+As the laser guides its beam along the material, everything in its direct path is vaporized, burned or melted.
+One of the benefits of laser cutting technology is the cut product rarely needs any finishing work as this process ensures a high-quality surface finish.

 ![FAB LAB LOGO](/images/lo.jpg)

-* ELECTRONICS PRODUCTION AND CNC
+## * ELECTRONICS PRODUCTION AND CNC

 ![FAB LAB LOGO](/images/pc.jpg)

+CNC Machining is a process used in the manufacturing sector that involves the use of computers to control machine tools.
+Tools that can be controlled in this manner include lathes, mills, routers and grinders.
+The CNC in CNC Machining stands for Computer Numerical Control.

-# SOFTWARE TOOLS FOR FABLAB
+# SOFTWARES USED IN FABLAB

 ## Cura
   The world’s most advanced
  3D printer software